danxcraig/sociatall-astro/src/content/docs/market-research/root-causes/market-factors.md

 ### Giving Patterns

-Funding Perception: Stakeholders and donors often view IT spending as an overhead, not an investment, pushing charities to prioritize more direct impact activities over technological advancements.
+* IT spending is seen as an overhead, pushing charities to prioritize more direct impact activities over technological advancements.

-Grant Limitations: Grants and donations typically exclude funding for tech tools or their maintenance, as per [CAF UK Giving Report][7].
-Narrow Donor Priorities: Grant frameworks and donor applications rarely earmark budgets for technology upgrades or digital tool maintenance, with some reports indicating that less than 20% of grants include provisions for digital transformation.
+* Grants and donations typically exclude funding for tech tools or their maintenance.

+* Grant frameworks and donor applications rarely earmark budgets for technology upgrades or digital tool maintenance, with some reports indicating that less than 20% of grants include provisions for digital transformation.
 [68% of individual donors] and [54% of institutional funders] perceive technology spending as administrative overhead rather than capacity-building investment.

-Restricted income streams dominate small charity finances, with [83% of grants] and [91% of contracts] prohibiting reallocation of funds to technology upgrades.
-Project-based funding cycles averaging [14.3 months] prevent multi-year digital roadmaps, forcing perpetual short-term tooling decisions.
+* Project-based funding cycles averaging [14.3 months] prevent multi-year digital roadmaps, forcing perpetual short-term tooling decisions.

 ### Regulatory Burden